kiranbakale/AMI-Readme/docs/environment_advanced.md

 ### Custom IAM Instance Policies (AWS)

-[In AWS you can attach IAM Instance Profiles / Roles to EC2 Instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).
+[In AWS, you can attach IAM Instance Profiles / Roles to EC2 Instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).
 These Roles can then contain [Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) (AKA permissions) that are attached to the instance to allow it to perform actions against AWS APIs, e.g. accessing Object Storage.

 The Toolkit uses this functionality in several places to ensure the needed permissions for GitLab are set on the right instances.